There are several reasons why a dog may hump his bed. The following summarizes the reasons why this may occur.

 He is the Aggressive Breed Type

 The genetic predisposition of a dog to humping can also be the reason why your dog humps his bed regularly.
-Certain breeds like Rottweilers, Chihuahua, are known to hump not only their beds but the legs of their owners, and even the legs of visitors.
+Certain breeds like Rottweilers and Chihuahua are known to hump their beds and their owners’ legs and even the legs of visitors.
 This can become a highly embarrassing situation for dog owners.
 With these breed types, you may only be successful in distracting them from humping for a while before they resume the act.

-It is wrong to assume that humping is a sexual act especially in male dogs, sometimes it could be a result of medical issues such as skin irritation and prostate problems.
-The possibility of humping being a sexual nature is more common in younger dogs than the older ones.
-Prostate problems for instance often result in urinary incontinency for instance, but you may notice the dog humps continuously because of the pain associated with the issue.
+It is wrong to assume that humping is a sexual act, especially in male dogs.
+Sometimes it could be a result of medical issues such as skin irritation and prostate problems.
+The possibility of humping being of a sexual nature is more common in younger dogs than the older ones.
+For instance, prostate problems often result in urinary incontinence, but you may continuously notice the dog humps because of the pain associated with the issue.
 Similarly, when the skin around the genitals of the dog becomes inflamed and irritated, the dog may only show his displeasure by humping his bed.
-It is therefore important to conduct a physical and medical examination on your dog when you notice frequent humping of his bed.
+Therefore, it is important to conduct a physical and medical examination on your dog when you notice frequent humping of his bed.

 When is Humping the Bed a Problem?

 As mentioned above, humping may be a sign of medical issues.
-If for instance your dog is constantly licking or chewing their own body, it could be a sign of distress and need for urgent medical attention.
-The first step you should take therefore in helping your dog overcome excessive humping behavior is to help him get medical help when necessary.
+If, for instance, your dog is constantly licking or chewing its own body, it could be a sign of distress and need for urgent medical attention.
+Therefore, the first step you should take in helping your dog overcome excessive humping behavior is to help him get medical help when necessary.

-Once you have ruled out medical and environmental triggers of humping, you can turn to behavioral fixes for the humping behavior.
+Once you have ruled out the medical and environmental triggers of humping, you can turn to behavioral fixes for the humping behavior.
 Since humping is about domination, the main training should be about making the dog realize you are in charge.
-This training is calming for the dog because he will learn to trust you and also behave even when you are not around him.
+This training calms the dog because he will learn to trust you and behave even when you are not around him.